 toxic hydraulic fracturing, known as fracking, is a method of extraction that pollutes the air, land and water.
 Fracking blasts huge volumes of water mixed with toxic chemicals deep into the earth to fracture rock formations and release oil and natural gas.

-environmental contamination, ecological devastation
+environmental contamination, ecological devastation from fracking

 the air started to stank after the mining company built a fracking-waste pond near the extraction site.
 Strange liquids leaked from the waste pond.
 Well water contamination.
 Dangerous levels of glycols in the water sickened people in the region.
 Suits against the state's Dept of Environmental Protection. the expansion of the extractive industry threatened the citizens' common good.
 Fracking has tangible effects on the land and on the people living there. the land and the environment - the commons - needed to sustain collective life.
 Too many politicians are willing to let companies ravage the land and poison the water supply. the energy industry has come to dominate politics in these states.